 - Responsive and creative learning activities giving opportunities for both individual and small group learning.

-People at Fullerton House School are placed in registration groups according to preferred learning styles and their very specific needs.
-We target these needs in our Curriculum Framework via designated learning environments and teaching bases that include sensory focus areas through to specialised workshops for those following work-based programmes.
+Young people at Fullerton House School are placed in registration groups according to preferred learning styles and their very specific needs.
+We target these needs in our Curriculum Framework via designated learning environments and teaching bases that include sensory focus areas through to specialised workshops for those following vocational programmes.

-The individuals are presented, through differentiated communicative approaches, with a 'menu' of informed activities, from which an initial programme is built.
-With time and careful monitoring, the person's programme develops to encompass a needs-led responsive pathway of learning, whether focused on personal and social skills or actual supported employment.
+With time and careful monitoring the young person’s programme develops to encompass a needs-led responsive pathway of learning, whether focused on personal and social skills or actual supported employment.

 Individual Learning Plan [ILP]

-People will from time to time be offered the opportunity to take part in learning experiences in the local and wider community.
-A successful external learning experience can greatly enhance the school curriculum and help motivate the people we support and staff.
+Young people will from time to time be offered the opportunity to take part in learning experiences in the local and wider community.
+A successful external learning experience can greatly enhance the school curriculum and help motivate the young people we support and staff.

 Achievements are recognised and acknowledged on a daily basis.
-Progress is monitored through the formal assessment process and, more importantly, successes are celebrated by friends, staff and family.
+Progress is monitored through the formal assessment process, and equally importantly, successes are celebrated by friends, staff and family.